lnis-uofu/OpenFPGA/docs/source/openfpga_shell/openfpga_commands.rst

   Check and correct any naming conflicts in the BLIF netlist This is strongly recommended.
 Otherwise, the outputted Verilog netlists may not be compiled successfully.

-  .. note:: This command may be deprecated in future when merged to VPR upstream
+  .. warning:: This command may be deprecated in future when it is merged to VPR upstream

   - ``--fix`` Apply fix-up to the names that violate the syntax